aigujin/Getting-Data/README.md

 	* "features" is the data.table with the features
 	* "activity" is the data.table of activity names

-2. Join test.x and train.x datasets together and assign new data.table "new.dt"
+2. Join test.x and train.x datasets together and assign new data.table
+	* "new.dt" - a joined data.table with test and train data;
-	* "act.all" a data.table with joined activity labels and keyed by column "Code".
-A key is the column in data.table by which we can join with another data.table
+	* "act.all" - a data.table with joined activity labels and keyed by column "Code".
+A key is the column in data.table by which we can join  another data.table
 	* "subj.all" is joined subjects from test and train datasets

-#3. setnames() sets names to a data.table; "new.dt" gets column names from "features"
+3. setnames() sets names to a data.table and "new.dt" gets column names from "features"

-#4.
-Selecting columns conditional on "mean()"  and "std():
+4. Selecting columns conditional on "mean()"  and "std():
 	* "means.id" - columns that have "mean()" in their names;
 	* "std.id" - columns that have "std()" in the names;
 	* "sel.df" - a new data.table subset on "mean.id" and std.id"

-#5.
-Match activity to the referenced activity data.table:
+5. Match activity to the referenced activity data.table:
 	* "act.labeled" - labeled activities for all subjects;

-#6.
-Join data of variables, subjects, and activities
+6. Join data of variables, subjects, and activities

-#7.
-Calculate mean of all variables for each subject and ean activity
+7. Calculate mean of all variables for each subject and ean activity

-#8.
-Convert data.table to data.frame
+8. Convert data.table to data.frame
 tidy.df <- as.data.frame(mean.per.sub.act)

-#9.
-Write as .csv
+9. Write as .csv
 write.csv(tidy.df,file='tidy.df.csv')